ChristianSi/lytspel/README.md

   «n» is omitted: «can't» from «can not».
-In a few cases, the first word may be further contracted: «ain't» for one of «am/is/ar/has/hav not» ‹am/is/are/has/have not›, «han't» for «has/hav not» ‹has/have not›, «shan't» for «shal not» ‹shall not›, «woan't» ‹won't» for «wil not».
+In a few cases, the first word may be further contracted: «ain't» for one of «am/is/ar/has/hav not» ‹am/is/are/has/have not›, «han't» for «has/hav not» ‹has/have not›, «shan't» for «shal not» ‹shall not›, «woan't» ‹won't› for «wil not».
 The pronunciations of «doan't» ‹don't› and «musn't» ‹mustn't› differ from the uncontracted forms, and the spelling reflects this.
 * In all these cases, the genitive or contraction marker is inserted after